k21971/EvilHack/doc/evilhack-changelog.md

 - Add #genocided command
 - Fix: Drow shouldn't be able to handle artifacts that give off light
 - Tweak to Drow handling lit artifacts
+- Fix: armor-based artifacts could come with an object property